rogiller/fargate-demo/README.md

 This is a demo project to show the benefits of using a Docker container image as the deployment artifact.

 ### Benefits of the "Container As Deployment Artifact"
-1) Everything you app needs is bundled...
-JDK upgrades, Java Library changes, code changes, and other environment pieces all ship as one.
+1) Everything your app needs is bundled...
+JDK version, 3rd Party Library versions, code changes, and other environment pieces all ship as one.
-2) It's computing vendor independent.
+2) It's cloud compute vendor independent.
 You can run your app anywhere where running containers is supported.
-3) Continuous deployment becomes as easy as publishing a new image.
+3) Continuous deployment becomes as easy as publishing a new image via your CI tool.
-4) Auto scaling and keep your application running becomes the concern of the provider.
+4) Auto scaling and keeping your application running becomes the concern of the provider.
-5) You can focus on writing your application and get more sleep at night!
+5) You can focus on writing your application and sleep better at night!

 ### How This Could Work in The Real World